-- check Canvas announcements and Inbox at least 2-3 times per week. - set your notification preferences to your preferred device. - download the Canvas app if you plan to use your phone. - refer to the syllabus as a reference for policies, resources, and procedures.
+- check Canvas announcements and Inbox at least 2-3 times per week. - set your notification preferences Links to an external site.to your preferred device. - download the Canvas app if you plan to use your phone. - refer to the syllabus as a reference for policies, resources, and procedures.